 "Ladies and gentleman.
 The financial performance is not enough.
 The real thing is the harmony within the company.
 If you have the harmony within the company the financial performance will arrive.
 If you don’t have the harmony inside the company the financial performance, even if you have them, will be lost.
-The real key is … Continue reading Ladies and gentleman.
+The real key is … Continue reading Ladies and gentlemen.
 The financial performance is not enough!
+A word from Goldratt.

 "It would seem to be so self‑evident that maximum prosperity for the employer, coupled with maximum prosperity for the employé, ought to be the two leading objects of management, that even to state this fact should be unnecessary.
-And yet there is no question that, throughout the industrial world, a large part of the organization … Continue reading It would seem to be so self‑evident that maximum prosperity for the employer, coupled with maximum prosperity for the employé, ought to be the two leading objects of management …
+And yet there is no question that, throughout the industrial world, a large part of the organization … Continue reading “Perhaps the majority on either side do not believe that it is possible so to arrange their mutual relations that their interests become identical.”

 “The largest continuing hemorrhaging cost in every organisation is the time that people are wasting basically protecting and looking out for themselves.”- Robert Kegan